Guest opinion: Freedom to die? Montanans have long depended on each other, so why not get vaccinated?

 It's as if one party has suddenly decided not to follow the traffic laws, and the governor has said ‘and so it is done, because ‘freedom!''

 Leadership comes from the top down.
-And it’s hard to imagine that Gianforte, Daines and Rosendale are ignorant enough to believe their stance that mandates aren’t effective.
+And it’s hard to imagine that Gianforte, Sen. Steve Daines, R-Mont., and Rep. Matt Rosendale, R-Mont., are ignorant enough to believe their stance that mandates aren’t effective.
 What is not hard to imagine is that they know their fan base, and have fallen in line with most of the rest of the nation’s Republicans who think that losing thousands of people is the cost of ‘freedom.’
 Well there are two other parts to that statement about freedom in the Declaration of Independence.
 It calls for ‘certain unalienable rights, that among these are life, liberty and the pursuit of happiness.’
 Liberty is all well and good, right?
 But it’s not much use if you’re dead.
 And I never thought I would see a Montana that has such a callous attitude toward life and death.